Jrog378/rolesclothing/README.md

+# This is the website for RolesClothing

+This website is made with Vite, ReactJS, and Typescript, along with the Stripe API to handle secure purchases.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.